aakash-dec7/Attention_Encoder_Decoder/README.md

 * Ability to save and load training checkpoints.
 * Configurable hyperparameters for flexibility in model design.
 * Uses PyTorch for building and training the model.
+* Implemented BLEU score evaluation to assess the performance of the model.

 ## Dataset
-The dataset used for training consists of paired sentences in English and French.
+The dataset used for training consists of paired sentences in English and Spanish.
 Data Preprocessing includes:
 * Adding special tokens (`<sos>` and `<eos>`) to target sentences.
 * Tokenization and padding of sentences to a maximum length.